 Issues paper release and submissions

-The Commission has released an issues paper to guide people in preparing a submission.
+The Commission released an issues paper to guide people in preparing a submission.
 It set out some of the issues and questions the Commission has identified as relevant to the early stage of the study.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 Final report to Government and release